chri3i/Tinvaak2/README.md

   - ComplexFireLights
   - ComplexParticleLights
   - Reflection
-  - ComplexParticleLights Settings > Disable "Big Range" (This is circumstantial and location dependent, but it can save a lot of FPS in the long run.)
+  - ComplexParticleLights Settings > Disable "Big Range" (This is circumstantial and location dependent, but it can save a lot of FPS in some places.)

-##### If you cannot handle the ENB: Disable `useEffect` in enbseries.ini
+##### If you cannot handle the ENB: Uncheck `useEffect` in enbseries.ini

 ### Zoomed in Display

 This can be caused by Window's Display Scaling feature.
 This usually is set to above 100% when using very large (32 inch++) sized monitors and TVs.
-There are two solutions to this
+There are two solutions to this:

-- Set the display scaling back to 100% in the Screen Resolution Settings for Windows
+- Set the display scaling back to 100% in the Screen Resolution Settings for Windows.
-- Edit the mod SSE Display Tweaks.
+- Or edit the mod SSE Display Tweaks.
-  - Under `[Render]`
+  - Under `[Render]`:
     - Set Fullscreen to `True`
     - Set Borderless to `False`